 When to see a doctor

-Make an appointment with your doctor if you experience any persistent signs or symptoms that worry you.
+Make an appointment with a health care professional if you experience any symptoms that worry you.

 Factors that increase the risk of endometrial cancer include:

-Changes in the balance of female hormones in the body.
-The ovaries make two main female hormones — estrogen and progesterone.
-Fluctuations in the balance of these hormones cause changes in the endometrium.
+Changes in the balance of hormones in the body.
+The two main hormones the ovaries make are estrogen and progesterone.
+Changes in the balance of these hormones cause changes in the endometrium.

-A disease or condition that increases the amount of estrogen, but not the level of progesterone, in your body can increase your risk of endometrial cancer.
-Examples include irregular ovulation patterns, which might happen in polycystic ovary syndrome, obesity and diabetes.
-Taking hormones after menopause that contain estrogen but not progesterone increases the risk of endometrial cancer.
+A disease or condition that increases the amount of estrogen, but not the level of progesterone, in the body can increase the risk of endometrial cancer.
+Examples include obesity, diabetes and irregular ovulation patterns, which might happen in polycystic ovary syndrome.
+Taking hormone therapy medicine that contains estrogen but not progestin after menopause increases the risk of endometrial cancer.

-A rare type of ovarian tumor that secretes estrogen also can increase the risk of endometrial cancer.
+A rare type of ovarian tumor that gives off estrogen also can increase the risk of endometrial cancer.